zoeynguyen1719/Baby-Yoda-Team-Leia/README.md

 ![alt text](https://user-images.githubusercontent.com/52428972/115845615-501ebd80-a421-11eb-9ab5-3b2db794fce5.png)

-## P
-Getting Started
+## Getting Started
-Our collaborator team includes Nurlan_Sarkhanov, Udawala_Hewage_Dil, Joshua Batt, and Thanh Nguyen.
-Here below is our tasks and challenges that need to be achieved within a day:
+Our collaborator team works on these tasks and challenges that need to be achieved to achieve the goals of project Baby Yoda as a part of AI Engineer batch at Strive School.
 - We think there are 3 different galaxies in our cluster of data find them and map them.
 - Generate a map only of the uppermost galaxy
 - we think BeBe Yoda is in the rightmost planet of this galaxy.
 Plot the highlighted planet on the original data